Pontil Marks or Scars

 Glass tipped pontil scars can be

-found on a virtually any type of bottle made during the first half of the
+found on a virtually any type of bottle made in the US from the beginning

 commonly referred to by many as an